 Training opportunities are available on all levels for water system operators and managers.
+All training is targeted, convenient and cost effective.
+Training guides, manuals and factsheets are continually identified, developed and made available.
+Training on capacity development and optimization for surface water systems is provided in coordination with the Area-Wide Optimization Program.
 The following training courses are provided by Oregon DWS on a recurring basis:

 Basics for Small Water Systems Training Course.
 Oregon provides training and assistance to small water systems to support their efforts to comply with small water system operator certification requirements.
 Oregon DWS contracts with an outside training provider.
 This free class covers the basics of water system operation and maintenance, water testing and other regulations, waterborne disease, water treatment for small systems, and recordkeeping.
 Small water system operators are required to attend one of these training classes (or an equivalent online version) every three years to maintain eligibility for DRC duties and responsibilities.
-The course is offered 20 times per year at numerous locations throughout the state.
-More than 500 people per year take the course.
-During the COVID pandemic this course was also provided virtually through webinar.
-Based on overwhelming popular support we intend to continue offering the virtual class on a quarterly basis.
+The course is offered 20 times per year at numerous locations throughout the state including a virtual class four times per year.
+On average, more than 500 people per year take the course.